Posts Tagged ‘A’

 Origins of the Phrase “As Safe as Houses” The idiom “as safe as houses” is a phrase that has been used in the English language for centuries, conveying a sense of security and stability.
 Its origins can be traced back to the 19th century, and it has evolved over time to become a common expression…

-Read MoreAs sick as a parrot
+Read MoreAs brown as a berry

 Read MoreAs busy as a bee